apache/metron/metron-platform/metron-common/README.md

 * `input` : An array of input fields or a single field.
 If this is omitted, then the whole messages is passed to the validator.
 * `config` : A String to Object map for validation configuration.
 This is optional if the validation function requires no configuration.
 * `validation` : The validation function to be used.
 This is one of
-   * `MQL` : Execute a Query Language statement.
+   * `STELLAR` : Execute a Stellar Language statement.
 Expects the query string in the `condition` field of the config.
    * `IP` : Validates that the input fields are an IP address.
 By default, if no configuration is set, it assumes `IPV4`, but you can specify the type by passing in the config by passing in `type` with either `IPV6` or `IPV4`.
    * `DOMAIN` : Validates that the fields are all domains.
    * `EMAIL` : Validates that the fields are all email addresses